Mailchimp vs Moosend 2026: Which Email Marketing Tool Is Actually Worth Your Money?

 - Moosend+ (Enterprise): Custom pricing — dedicated account manager, SSO, custom reporting

-Moosend's pricing stays dramatically more affordable as your list grows.
-At 50,000 contacts, you're typically looking at $200–$315/month depending on send volume — noticeably cheaper than what Mailchimp charges at that same scale.
+Moosend's pricing stays way more reasonable as your list grows.
+At 50,000 contacts, you're typically paying $200–$315/month depending on send volume — noticeably less than what Mailchimp charges at the same size.

 Who's Moosend Best For?

-Small e-commerce stores, solopreneurs, bloggers, and service businesses that want powerful automation without paying a premium for it.
-Also a solid pick for agencies managing multiple client accounts.
+Small e-commerce stores, solopreneurs, bloggers, and service businesses that want powerful automation without premium pricing.
+Also solid if you're an agency managing multiple client accounts.

 Feature-by-Feature Comparison